bubbleboy14/ctcomp/README.md

     		"menu": "margined padded bordered round"
     	},
     	"blurbs": {
-    		"Resources": "Build resource maps.",
+    		"Drivers": "Can you help transport people and things?
+Click the 'join drivers' button to volunteer.
+Does someone or something need to get somewhere somehow?
+Click 'Requests' on the right to request a driver.", "Resources": "Build resource maps.",
     		"Responsibilities": "Task management, including scheduling of and volunteering for pod-related activities.", "Commitments": "Register a weekly commitment.",